wolf/loguru-tests/README.md

 - `uv sync`
 - `python main.py`

 If there are instructions specific to a given test, they will be given in a `README.md` in that directory.
+The requirements for each test are in their `pyproject.toml` files; and for every one of them, the version of Python is pinned at 3.8.15, just like SiLOC (at least, at the moment).